 NOTE: This CBE cost is not covered by the Palomar Promise.
 Units acquired by examination might not be applicable to meeting such unit load requirements as Selective Service deferment, Veteran’s Benefits, or Social Security Benefits.

-For students interested in CPL, contact Tina Barlolong in Counseling at firstname.lastname@example.org or at (760) 744-1150 x 3415 to set up a “CPL counseling appointment.”
+For students interested in CPL, contact Tina Barlolong CPL Counselor at email@example.com or at (760) 744-1150 x 3415 to set up a “CPL counseling appointment.”

 For faculty and staff interested in learning more about CPL and potential opportunities for students within your disciplines, contact Candace Rose, Interim CPL Coordinator, at firstname.lastname@example.org.